 UTSA is training the next generation of scientists to combat emerging infectious diseases that are prevalent around the world.
 Through excellence in teaching, research and community outreach, the university is rapidly advancing the world’s understanding of infectious diseases and making great gains in vaccine development.

 Students at UTSA may choose to major in biology, chemistry, biochemistry, microbiology and immunology or biotechnology through the College of Sciences.
 The college also offers an undergraduate certificate in pathogenic outbreak investigations.
 The UTSA Graduate School offers a program in translational science.

 UTSA is home to three research and outreach centers focused on infectious diseases.
 The South Texas Center for Emerging Infectious Diseases is one of the nation’s premier scientific hubs for the study of the pathogenic mechanisms of emerging infectious diseases.
 Its researchers are focused on molecular microbiology, immunology, medical mycology, virology, microbial genomics, vaccine development and biodefense.
-The UTSA Center for Infection Genomics offers a specialized program for genome-based research on pathogenic microorganisms, drawing students and researchers from across the world for top-tier instruction and research.
+The UTSA Center of Excellence in Infection Genomics offers a specialized program for genome-based research on pathogenic microorganisms, drawing students and researchers from across the world for top-tier instruction and research.
 The center is focused on infectious diseases aligned with U.S. Army priorities.